jontrulson/conquest/docs/conquest-guide.md

 The Keypad keys/Arrow keys can be used for 1-key steering, which can be faster in battle.
-A mouse can also be used (default middle mouse button) by clicking the mmouse in the viewer.
+A mouse can also be used (default middle mouse button) by clicking the mouse in the viewer.

 Of course, once you have set a direction, you need to set a warp speed if one is not already set, or you are not going to actually go